Alkyne: Dehydrohalogenation and related reactions

 Alkynes are prepared from 1,1- and 1,2-dihaloalkanes by double dehydrohalogenation.
 The reaction provides a means to generate alkynes from alkenes, which are first halogenated and then dehydrohalogenated.
 For example, phenylacetylene can be generated from styrene by bromination followed by treatment of the resulting of 1,2-dibromo-1-phenylethane with sodium amide in ammonia:

 Via the Fritsch–Buttenberg–Wiechell rearrangement, alkynes are prepared from vinyl bromides.
 Alkynes can be prepared from aldehydes using the Corey–Fuchs reaction and from aldehydes or ketones by the Seyferth–Gilbert homologation.

 Vinyl halides are susceptible to dehydrohalogenation.

+Dehydrogenation of alkenes

+Alkynes are readily accessible from alkenes by treatment with selenanthrene oxides.

-Reactions, including applications
+Reactions and applications

-Featuring a reactive functional group, alkynes participate in many organic reactions.
-Such use was pioneered by Ralph Raphael, who in 1955 wrote the first book describing their versatility as intermediates in synthesis.
-In spite of their kinetic stability (persistence) due to their strong triple bonds, alkynes are a thermodynamically unstable functional group, as can be gleaned from the highly positive heats of formation of small alkynes.
-For example, acetylene has a heat of formation of +227.4 kJ/mol (+54.2 kcal/mol), indicating a much higher energy content compared to its constituent elements.
-The highly exothermic combustion of acetylene is exploited industrially in oxyacetylene torches used in welding.
+Alkynes are a reactive functional group, and participate in many organic reactions.
+Their use in organic synthesis was pioneered by Ralph Raphael, who in 1955 wrote the first book describing their versatility as intermediates.

+In spite of their kinetic stability (persistence) due to their strong triple bonds, alkynes are thermodynamically unstable, as can be gleaned from small alkynes' highly positive heats of formation.
+For example, acetylene has a heat of formation of +227.4 kJ/mol (+54.2 kcal/mol), indicating a much higher energy content than its constituent elements.
+Its exothermic combustion is exploited industrially in oxyacetylene welding.
 Other reactions involving alkynes are often highly thermodynamically favorable (exothermic/exergonic) for the same reason.

+Being more unsaturated than alkenes, alkynes characteristically undergo reactions that show that they are "doubly unsaturated".
+They undergo addition reactions with radicals and polar reagents and cycloadditions.
+With metals, they can form metallacyclopropenes and undergo catalytic hydrogenation.
+Protonation can catalyze an addition reaction or isomerize them to allenes.

+Alkynes are also somewhat electron-poor; terminal alkynes deprotonate easily.
+As a result, they have a rich acid-base and organometallic chemistry.

+Additions

+Besides hydrogenation, halogenation, and hydration (below), the addition of E\sH bonds across C≡C is general for silanes, boranes, and related hydrides.
+The hydroboration of alkynes gives vinylic boranes which oxidize to the corresponding aldehyde or ketone.

+In the thiol-yne reaction the adding reagent is a thiol.